Fluctuation theory and exit systems for positive self-similar Markov processes: Applications to entrance laws and weak convergence

-In Theorems \ref{limitladder} and \ref{thm:mainconvresult}, we proved the convergence in the sense of finite dimensional distributions for $(R,H)$ and $X$ under $\p_x$, as $x\downarrow0$.
-As a consequence, we deduce the following corollary which corresponds to the last part of the statement of Theorem \ref{thm:mainconvresult} and which was already obtained in \cite{CCh} under the additional hypothesis $\mbox{\bf E}\left(\log^+\int_0^{\varsigma_{(1,\infty)}}\exp\xi_s\,{\rm d}s\right)<\infty$. \begin{corollary} Under the conditions of Theorem $\ref{thm:mainconvresult}$, the family of probability measures $(\p_x)$ converges weakly toward $\p_{0+}$ as $x$ tends to $0$. \end{corollary}

-\begin{proof} Fix a sequence $(x_n)_{n\ge1}$ of positive real numbers which converges to $0$.
-Recall from Theorem \ref{thm:mainconvresult} that the sequence of probability measures $(\p_{x_n})$ converges to $\p_{0+}$ in the sense of finite dimensional distributions as $n\rightarrow\infty$.
+In Theorems~\ref{limitladder} and~\ref{thm:mainconvresult}, we proved the convergence in the sense of finite-dimensional distributions for $(R,H)$ and $X$ under $\p_x$, as $x\downarrow0$.
+As a consequence, we deduce the following corollary which corresponds to the last part of the statement of Theorem~\ref {thm:mainconvresult} and which was already obtained in~\cite{CCh} under the additional hypothesis $\mathbf{E}(\log^+\times\int_0^{\varsigma _{(1,\infty)}}\exp\xi_s\, \dd s)<\infty$. \begin{corollary} Under the conditions of Theorem~\ref{thm:mainconvresult}, the family of probability measures $(\p_x)$ converges weakly toward $\p_{0+}$ as $x$ tends to $0$. \end{corollary} \begin{pf} Fix a sequence $(x_n)_{n\ge1}$ of positive real numbers which converges to~$0$.
+Recall from Theorem~\ref{thm:mainconvresult} that the sequence of probability measures $(\p_{x_n})$ converges to $\p_{0+}$ in the sense of finite-dimensional distributions as $n\rightarrow\infty$.
 We will first prove that the sequence $(\p_{x_n})$ actually converges weakly on $\mathbb{D}([0,1])$.

-To this aim, we apply Theorem 15.4 of \cite{Bi}.
+To this end, we apply Theorem 15.4 of~\cite{Bi}.
 First since $X$ has $\p_{0+}$-a.s. no fixed discontinuities, the condition $\p_{0+}(X_{1-}=X_1)=1$ is satisfied.
 Then for $0<\delta<1$, define

 where the supremum extends over $t_1$, $t$ and $t_2$ in $[0,1]$ satisfying